Menu

 Cancelling a Contract

-Sometimes you change your mind about a purchase of goods or services.
+Sometimes, you change your mind about a purchase of goods or services.
 There are legal rules about when you can cancel or end a contract and whether or not you will get your money back.

 Refunds & Exchanges

 Always ask about the store's policy on refunds.
 You may want to shop only in stores where the practice is to give refunds or exchanges.
-If you really do not want the item, and the store does not have a return policy, you should be prepared to accept an exchange, replacement or credit note, if it is offered, as the store is entitled to simply refuse the return.

 Ending a Contract